iskendria-pub/iskendria/README.md

 AX-1040: The following properties of a document should be maintained on the Blockchain:
 * The hash.
-* The document kind.
 * The format.
-* Optional context values.

-AX-1050: Documents are identified by their hash; no two documents can exist with the same hash.
-When someone causes a hash collision by uploading a document, the document should be refused by the Blockchain with an error message.
-The user is required to apply a trivial modification to the document to have another hash.
-This is acceptable because the chance that a hash collisions occurs is negligible.
+AX-1050: Documents themselves are not identified, but only the entity it is part of.
+For example, a biography is treated as a property of a person.

 AX-1060: UTF-8 text documents are trimmed (leading and trailing space characters removed) before they are hashed.
 The reason is that text editors add trailing space characters sometimes as was observed with the editor vim.

-AX-1070: UTF-8 text documents can sometimes be short, for example reviews with the text "Good work".
-Therefore UTF-8 texts should be prepended by context values to make it unique.
-Here is an example: Assume that the user with UUID abcdef submits the review text "Good work\n\n\n" about the manuscript with hash 01234567.
-Then first AX-1060 is applied, resulting in "Good work".
-Then the text "01234567\nabcdef\nGood work" is hashed.

-AX-1080: Here are the context values to prepend to a UTF-8 text before hashing:
-* A Biography is prepended by the person id it is about.
-* A Journal Description is prepended by the Journal id.
-* A Review Text is prepended by the hash of the manuscript followed by the id of the reviewer.

 AX-1090: Manuscripts are always PDF documents.
 Reviews, Journal Descriptions and Biographies are always UTF-8 text.

 ## Manuscript

 AX-1500: A Manuscript has the following properties:
+* id.
+* hash.
+* manuscript format, see AX-1030.
-* Hash.
+* manuscript thread.
-* Version number (one positive number).
+* version number (one positive number).
-* Commit message (not hashed, text goes on the blockchain).
+* commit message (not hashed, text goes on the blockchain).
-* Hash of previous version (if version >= 2).
-* Hash of next version.
-* Title.
+* title.
-* List of AuthorInfo items.
+* list of AuthorInfo items.
-* Status.
+* status.
-* Journal.
+* journal.
-* List of Review.
+* list of review.
-* Volume.
+* volume.
-* First page.
+* first page.
-* Last page.
+* last page.

 AX-1510: An AuthorInfo item has the following properties:
 * The author.
 * didSign: True if the author signed for being author.
 * authorSeq: The order of the author list of a publication is very significant.

+AX-1513: Each manuscript is part of a manuscript thread.
+A manuscript thread has the following properties:
+* id
+* manuscripts
+* isReviewable

+AX-1516: The manuscripts property of a manuscript thread is an ordered list of manuscript ids.
+The order corresponds to the submission order.

 AX-1520: The status of a manuscript can be: INIT, NEW, REVIEWABLE, REJECTED, PUBLISHED or ASSIGNED.
 These mean:
 * INIT: The list of authors is being established.